Skip to main content

 Figure \(\PageIndex{37}\) shows an interactive iCn3D model of adenine mispaired with 8-oxoguanine by MutY adenine DNA glycosylase (1RRQ)

-NIH_NCBI_iCn3D_Banner.svgFigure \(\PageIndex{37}\): Adenine mispaired with 8-oxoguanine by MutY adenine DNA glycosylase (1RRQ) (Copyright; author via source).
+Right-pointing arrow on a blue background, indicating direction or navigation.Figure \(\PageIndex{37}\): Adenine mispaired with 8-oxoguanine by MutY adenine DNA glycosylase (1RRQ) (Copyright; author via source).
 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/icn3d/share.html?4RiEc6TuqmexiW1r7

 The protein MutY, which catalyzes the base excision and repair, is shown in gray.
 The DNA strands are shown in magenta and blue.
 8-OxyG on the magenta strand is labeled 8OG7 and is shown in CPK-colored sticks.
 Its mismatched adenine base pair partner, labeled A18 on the blue strand, is shown in CPK-colored sticks.
 Notice its orientation is kinked away from the orientation in a canonical base pair.
-Key amino acid side chains (Thr49, Leu86, Tyr88, and Ser308) interacting with the 8-oxyG are shown in CPK-colored sticks with labels.
+Key amino acid side chains (Thr49, Leu86, Tyr88, and Ser308) interacting with the 8-oxyG are shown in CPK-colored sticks, labeled.

-Oxidative damage to biomolecules might not initiate aging and disease processes, but rather might be a secondary effect of other initiating events. .Reversing or preventing oxidative damage might slow the progression of aging and disease.
+Oxidative damage to biomolecules might not initiate aging and disease processes, but rather might be a secondary effect of other initiating events.
+Reversing or preventing oxidative damage might slow the progression of aging and disease.
 Aging is a complex feature of organisms and would be expected to have complex causes and biological effects.
 At the organismal level, aging has been studied in the roundworm C. elegans, which lives for only a few weeks.
 Genetic analyses can easily find gene alterations associated with premature aging.
-One hormonal system recently associated with aging in eukaryotes (and in C. elegans) involves the signaling pathways for insulin and insulin growth factor I (IGF-1), which regulate carbohydrate, lipid, and reproductive pathways in C. elegans.
-Mutations that decrease signaling from this pathway increase C. elegans life span.
-These mutations lead to increased activity of the DAF16 transcription factor, which upregulates the expression of many genes.
-In contrast, when exposed to insulin or IGF-1, wild-type organisms decrease the activity of DAF16.
-Using DNA microarrays, investigators determined which DAF16-controlled genes were upregulated in mutant worms at the mid-life point of the organism.
-These genes included, among others, peroxisomal and cytosolic catalase, Mn-superoxide dismutase, cytochrome P450s, metallothionein-related Cd-binding protein, and heat shock proteins.
+One hormonal system recently associated with aging in eukaryotes (and in C. elegans) involves the insulin and insulin-like growth factor I (IGF-1) signaling pathways, which regulate carbohydrate, lipid, and reproductive pathways in C. elegans.
+Mutations that reduce signaling through this pathway increase C. elegans lifespan.
+These mutations increase the activity of the DAF16 transcription factor, which upregulates the expression of many genes.
+In contrast, when exposed to insulin or IGF-1, wild-type organisms decrease DAF16 activity.
+Using DNA microarrays, investigators determined which DAF16-controlled genes were upregulated in mutant worms at midlife.
+These genes included, among others, peroxisomal and cytosolic catalase, Mn-superoxide dismutase, cytochrome P450, metallothionein-related Cd-binding protein, and heat shock proteins.
 In the next section, we will investigate the function of several of these gene products.
 Still, needless to say, they are all involved in cellular responses to stress, often involving dioxygen metabolites.
-The over-expression of mitochondrial catalase in mice increased their lifespan by 20%.
-Decreased levels of insulin-like growth factor also promote longevity in mice, indicating again that mechanisms in addition to oxidative damage by ROS are involved in aging.
+The overexpression of mitochondrial catalase in mice increased their lifespan by 20%.
+Decreased levels of insulin-like growth factor also promote longevity in mice, further indicating that mechanisms beyond oxidative damage by ROS are involved in aging.

 Beneficial Oxidation of Proteins: Oxidative Burst in Macrophages